9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-15/lesson.md

 <notable>
 <iconp src='/icons/activity.png'>### Overview</iconp>
 Lesson 15 introduces students to patterns in preparation to learn how to loop code.
-Through exploration students develops their own definition of a pattern and learn to identify the repeating sequence in a pattern.
+Through exploration students develop their own definition of a pattern and learn to identify the repeating sequence within a pattern.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>